Sogn og Fjordane: Geography

 It is mainly a rural area with a scattered population.
 Sogn og Fjordane includes the largest glacier in mainland Norway, Jostedalsbreen, in the Breheimen mountain range, and the deepest lake, Hornindalsvatnet.
 There are also many famous waterfalls located in the area.
 Ramnefjellsfossen (previously called Utigardfossen) is the tallest in Norway and third tallest in the world and Vettisfossen is one of Norway's highest waterfalls with a vertical drop of 275 m.
 Both are located in the Jotunheim mountains.
 Cruise ships visit Sogn og Fjordane all summer because of the unique vistas of high mountains and deep blue fjords.

 The famous Nærøyfjord is located in the south of the county.
 This is a UNESCO listed fjord area.
 There are several archipelagos, including Bulandet, Bremangerlandet and islands around Florø.
 The westernmost point in Norway proper is Holmebåen in Solund municipality.
 The island of Unst, part of Shetland Islands is around 300 km west of Holmebåen.

 The terrain changes quite rapidly with mostly smaller mountains on the coastline, gradually increasing to mountains reaching more than 2000 m.
 Because of the steep rise in elevation and fjords cutting through the terrain, the amount of precipitation is very high.
 Low pressure systems come in from the west and meet the mountains (a phenomenon known as orographic lifting) and cause rain and snowfall.

 Transport

 Transport is made more difficult because of the fjords and the mountains.
 The fjords have to be crossed by ferries or rounded, often a large detour.
 There are four airports in the county, at Florø, Førde, Sandane and Sogndal.
 There is only one railway station, Flåm.
 The county contracts bus and boat companies for bus and boat routes in the county, under the new (2015) brand name Kringom.

 Districts

 The county is conventionally divided into three traditional districts.
 These are Sogn (in the south), Sunnfjord (in the centre), and Nordfjord (in the north).
-Sogn surrounds Sognefjorden from Solund on the offshore island of Sula in the North Sea to the village of Skjolden in Luster along Lustrafjorden, a branch of the Sognefjord.
+Sogn surrounds Sognefjorden from Solund Municipality on the offshore island of Sula in the North Sea to the village of Skjolden in Luster Municipality along Lustrafjorden, a branch of the Sognefjord.
 The total length is 204 km.
 The middle district of Sunnfjord actually has two main fjords: Førdefjorden and Dalsfjorden.
-The northern district surrounds Nordfjorden.
+The northern district surrounds the Nordfjord.